 Notice how this poem features no strict rhyme but still has a rhythmic presence.

 Ghazal format originates from the Middle East, and it is constructed in two-line stanzas ending in the same word or phrase.
-This repetitive effect is said to pair well wit mystical or metaphoric themes and Eastern musicians have used this style to write songs.
+This repetitive effect is said to pair well with mystical or metaphoric themes and Eastern musicians have used this style to write songs.
+The last few words of each stanza should be the same to establish rhythm.
 Take a look at Agha Shalid Ali’s poem ‘Even the Rain‘ for inspiration: